pamelasin/8_NYP_Applied-Artificial-Intelligence/ITI106FoundationOfDeepLearning/README.md

 - 3-layer neural network with hyperparameter-tuning.
 Results showed having glorut_uniform as the weight initialiser, ADAM or RMSProp and Leaky ReLU activation function performed better.
 Other hyperparameters do not show consistently better results.
 - Best hyperparameters obtained and model run for fresh 50 epochs on 70-30 train test split.
 Highest test accuracy of 0.7367 after 30 epochs, test error converges around 30 epochs.
 - Small dataset of 1000 audio files of 30-seconds each.
 Future consideration to take 3-second chunks to increase the number of datapoints by 10 times.
-- Files include dataset and Python code.
+- Files include dataset, Python code, report.

 ## **Report excerpts**